YitengZhou/Fitness-Jungle/Portfolio/Project_Evaluation.md

 # Project Evaluation
-## Reflective discussion of the success of the project
+## a.
+Reflective discussion of the success of the project

 ### System design

+In terms of system design, the team felt it is a good system design after our evaluation detailed in the previous section.
+The system delivers according to the system requirements with our testing, and it is able to extend on functionalities easily.
+Each sub-system can also be substituted without affecting the other parts of the system with the “Separation-of-Concerns” and common “contract” in place.
+However, in terms of user interface design, we will require actual user testing to have a more accurate evaluation of them.

 ### System Implementation